NUCLEAR INDUSTRY DEVELOPMENT IN THE REPUBLIC OF KAZAKHSTAN

 COTELS Project

-- experiments to produce reactor core melt (corium) and its moving towards the tested objects;
+– experiments to produce reactor core melt (corium) and its moving towards the objects tested;

 - experiments to study interaction between the melt and “dry” concrete trap;